-Jesus is trying to help his disciples here, as he's done before, to get the right idea of what leadership in God's Kingdom is all about.
+Jesus is trying to help his disciples here, as he has done before, to get the right idea of what leadership in God's Kingdom is all about.
 He does so, by considering the way that society views authority, particularly Gentile society.
 When he talks about the Gentiles, Jesus is talking primarily about the Romans who were the Gentile rulers of the country, the only Gentile authorities that the disciples fully experienced.
 Their model of leadership is based on the fact that those who rule are those who have power - political power, economic power, social power, military power.
 The power of force.
-It's based on power not servanthood.
+It is based on power not servanthood.
 They describe themselves as benefactors, in the same way that the Romans to a great extent would describe themselves to the Jews as their benefactors.
-They would say ‘Look we've come taking over your country; we rule your country but look, we're producing good things: we're improving the roads; we're building infrastructure in cities; we're providing security through the army; we've got a clear taxation system.
+They would say ‘Look we have come to take over your country; we rule your country but look, we are producing good things: we are improving the roads; building infrastructure in cities; providing security through the army; and we have got a clear taxation system.
 We are the benefactors of your society.’
-In fact, it's all about power and they were drawing resources out of the country to support the Roman Empire.
+In fact, it is all about power and they were drawing resources out of the country to support the Roman Empire.

 What Jesus says is, in fact the greater authority you have, the greater you are the servant of others.
 He describes himself as the ultimate role model.
 Christian leaders should model themselves on the leadership style of Jesus.
-It's not without authority - it has a huge authority but that authority is the innate, inner authority of the God-given gifts that an individual has and the Holy Spirit empowering of those gifts, that enables that person to be a preacher, or a teacher, or a pastor, or a musician, or an evangelist or any other ministry in the church.
-They're to use their gifts to serve others, not to build any particular hierarchy or power structure.
+It is not without authority - it has a huge authority but that authority is the innate, inner authority of the God-given gifts that an individual has and the Holy Spirit empowering of those gifts, that enables that person to be a preacher, or a teacher, a pastor or a musician, an evangelist or any other ministry in the church.
+They are to use their gifts to serve others, not to build any particular hierarchy or power structure.
 The Roman authorities in Israel, at the time, had a very clear hierarchy and power structure.
 You knew exactly where you were in the power structure and the ultimate leader was the governor Pontius Pilate.
 All authority stemmed from him in the country.
 He was accountable directly to the Emperor.

 The Kingdom of God